siggnal460/nixos-config/README.md

 |   |   ├── laptop
 |   |   ├── steamdeck
 |   ├── shared
+|   ├── wm
 ```

+- **ansible**: WIP Ansible workflow which will update all machines on update.
 - **bin**: Contains any custom scripts I've made.
 These are added to the Nix store and system PATH.
-  - nix-switch: Convenience nushell script for updating the system, formatting each file with
-    nixfmt, and keeping it in sync with a remote repo.
+  - nix-switch: Convenience nushell script for updating the system, formatting each file with nixfmt, and keeping it in sync with a remote repo.
-- **images**: Collection of wallpapers.
+- **images**: Various images such as wallpapers, icons, etc.
 - **user**: Per-user configs.
 Mostly home-manager modules.
 - **hosts**: Host-specific modules.
 For things such as setting hostnames and static IPs.
-Also
-  contains each system's hardware-configuration.nix.
+Also contains each system's hardware-configuration.nix.
+- **secrets**: Per-host sops-nix yaml secret files.
 - **system**: System-wide modules.
-  - baseline: There are baseline configs for server, workstation, gaming-console and HTPC that can
-    get you up-and-running quickly.
-In each baseline are also submodules pertaining to that baseline
-    for more specialized functionality.
+  - baseline: There are baseline configs for server, workstation, gaming-console and HTPC.
+In each baseline are also submodules pertaining to that baseline for more specialized functionality.
+  - de: My curated desktop environment setups.
   - extras: Additional nix tools I've made.
-  - hardware: Modules for certain hardware setups, e.g. graphics card drivers, SteamDeck firmware,
+  - hardware: Modules for certain hardware setups, e.g. graphics card drivers, SteamDeck firmware, etc.
-    etc.
   - shared: Modules that have functionality which is shared among other modules.

-Note that /etc/nixos and all recursive files should be owned by root:wheel to maximize security and for the auto-update service to work.
+  - wm: My curated window manager setups.

 ## Timer Schedule